PacificBiosciences/HiFiCNV/README.md

 ## Need help?
-If you notice any missing features, bugs, or need assistance with analyzing the output of HiFiCNV, please don't hesitate to [reach out by email](mailto:mholt@pacificbiosciences.com) or open a GitHub issue.
+If you notice any missing features, bugs, or need assistance with analyzing the output of HiFiCNV, please open a GitHub issue.

 ## Support information
 HiFiCNV is a pre-release software intended for research use only and not for use in diagnostic procedures.